How BP is bridging the STEM skills gap

 Supporting STEM in higher education

 In addition to helping college students develop critical career skills, BP invests in partnerships with leading educational and scientific institutions such as MIT, Princeton and Texas A&M to find long-term energy solutions.
 BP offers college students the opportunity to learn about the energy industry and work with emerging technologies through various initiatives including the Ultimate Field Trip and Discovery Days.
 The hands-on programs are designed to help students build real-world skills before graduation.
 BP’s multi-year research programs and university partnerships are intended to make advances in areas ranging from computing and bioscience to unconventional gas, heavy oil and rock physics.
-In 2013, BP committed $4 million to a strategic partnership with The University of Texas at Austin to support several cutting-edge oil and gas industry research projects.
-An initial area of focus for the collaboration is related to Project 20K™, a multi-year initiative seeking to develop next-generation systems and tools to help unlock the next frontier of deepwater resources.
+In 2017 and 2018, it partnered with the Offshore Technology Conference (OTC) in Houston to present the OTC Energy Challenge, a competition in which teams of high school students developed and presented solutions to real-world energy challenges.

 BP named No. 1 in STEM hiring and diversity

 When it comes to encouraging the next generation of STEM leaders, it is critical to continue that support even after they finish school and enter the workforce.
 BP earned top marks for its efforts to promote careers in STEM, placing No. 1 on the list of STEM Jobs Approved Employers for 2015 and 2016.
 Published by Victory Media, the list is the first of its kind to rate companies on their responsiveness to creating and filling high-demand, high-growth STEM occupations.